 The traps are prepared on land and will be ferried by boat to the trapping location.
 At this stage, the trap cages with connecting ropes, buoy assembles, and sinker weights with connecting ropes are transported separately on the boat.

 The design and outlay of the trapping cages have already been discussed.
-The buoys normally consist of a long bamboo pole with a sinker stone in a net on one end and a flag on the other.
+The buoys usually consist of a long bamboo pole with a sinker stone in a net on one end and a flag on the other.
 Floating devices, like plastic bottles or similar, are attached in the middle.
 Due to the heavy stones as buoy sinkers and the connection to the trap cage and the sandbag sinker below, the whole device’s drift is minimal.

 The trap cage will float about 2-3 meters above ground.
 It is typically held down by a bag with sand, weighing about 10 kg / 22 lbs.